Professor:Michael D. Floyd

 The casebook for our course on secured transactions will be Lynn M. LoPucki & Elizabeth Warren, Secured Credit: A Systems Approach (7th ed.
 2012).

 You will also need a statute book.
 Aspen offers two different statutory supplements, either of which will work fine for this course (and the Bankruptcy course, if you’re also taking that).
-The bookstore has ordered the Elizabeth Warren, Bankruptcy and Article 9: 2012 Statutory Supplement (Aspen 2012).
-The other Aspen choice is Ronald L. Mann et al, ed., Comprehensive Commercial Law: Statutory Supplement (Aspen 2012), which is a little heavier and more expensive but a better choice if you’re also planning to take the Payment Systems course.
-A 2011 edition of either book should work just fine.
-There should be used copies available of the Mann et al Comprehensive 2011 edition, which I used last year for Bankruptcy, Payment Systems, and Secured Transactions.
-Other statute books are available containing the Bankruptcy Code and UCC Article 9; any of those from the past year or two should suffice.
+The bookstore has ordered Ronald L. Mann et al, ed., Comprehensive Commercial Law: Statutory Supplement (Aspen 2013).
+(You probably already have this one if you took Payment Systems last fall, and there should be used copies available.)
+The other Aspen choice (somewhat less expensive and lighter, but less comprehensive) is Elizabeth Warren et al, ed., Bankruptcy and Article 9: 2013 Statutory Supplement (Aspen 2013).
+A 2012 edition of either book should work just fine, and should be readily available used.
+Other statute books are available containing UCC Article 9 and the Bankruptcy Code ; any of those from the past year or two should suffice.
 If you have a question about whether a particular statute book will work, I’ll be happy to discuss that with you.

-Our first class meeting will be on Monday, January 7, at 9:00 a.m.
-Please read and be prepared to discuss the following in the LoPucki & Warren casebook, paying particular attention to the problems at the end of the casebook’s Assignment 1:
+Our first class meeting will be on Monday, January 13 at 9:30 a.m.
+Please read and be prepared to discuss the following in the LoPucki & Warren casebook:

 Visit the Samford University Bookstore for a list of the texts and/or supplements for each course.